pattern

 the distance traveled in miles in relation to the time passed when doing so

-Ex: Weather reports sometimes include wind speed miles per hour to inform about the intensity of storms or breezes .
+Ex: Weather reports sometimes include wind speed in miles per hour to inform about the intensity of storms or breezes .

 daily words